ungerecht/crypto-tracker/README.md

 DEVELOPMENT IN PROGRESS

 ## Description
-This app was created as a portfolio project and is loosely based on [CoinMarketCap.com](https://coinmarketcap.com)
+This app was created as a portfolio project and is a clone of [CoinGecko.com](https://coingecko.com)

 ## Technologies